Guidelines - revised for 2021

 What we might give

-Grants are likely to be between £500 and £4,000, with the average grant in the region of £2,000.
-All grants are made on a one-off basis - award of a grant in one year does not carry any probability of repeat funding the following year.Because demand is so much greater than the funds available, only a minority of applications can be supported – in 2015 the success rate was one in four applications.
+Grants are likely to be between £500 and £3,000, with the average grant in the region of £2,000.
+All grants are made on a one-off basis - award of a grant in one year does not carry any probability of repeat funding the following year.Because demand is so much greater than the funds available, only a minority of applications can be supported – in 2020 the success rate was one in nine applications.
 The Trustees will be cautious about considering a small grant from the Foundation towards a project on a significantly larger budget scale.

 When to apply

 The Trustees normally hold one meeting a year, in the autumn.
-In 2016 the deadline for receipt of applications will be 30 September.
-Projects for consideration should be planned well ahead and not start earlier than December 2016.
+In 2021 the deadline for receipt of applications will be Thursday 30 September.
+Projects for consideration should be planned well ahead and not start earlier than January 2022.
+Applicants should consider how projects might be delivered in case of continuing distancing rules.

 Applications should include

-1. A short introductory letter (maximum 1 page of A4) clearly identifying the organisation and individual/s applying, the sum requested, and the names and contact details of two referees willing to support the application.
+1. A short covering email clearly identifying the organization and individuals/s applying, the sum requested and the names and contact details of two referees willing to support the application.

-2. A Project Description (maximum two single-sided A4 pages) for presentation to Trustees, covering the following areas.
+2. An attached Project Description (maximum length 2 single-sided A4 pages) for presentation to Trustees, covering the following areas.
 Please note: overlong applications will be cut.

-3. The project budget, preferably on a single page, showing estimated expenditure and anticipated income from all sources, including grants and applications to other bodies, with explanatory notes if needed.
-The Trustees understand that a grant from the Tippett Foundation may be only one of a number of different funding sources.Additional information (e.g. biographies of project leaders) can be enclosed if wished and will be used for reference.
-Please do not send CDs, DVDs, movies or videos.
+3. An attached project budget on a single page, showing estimated expenditure and anticipated income from all sources, including grants and applications to other bodies, with explanatory notes if needed.
+The Trustees understand that a grant from the Tippett Foundation may be only one of a number of different funding sources.Additional information such as biographies of project leaders can be sent as separate attachments.

 What we cannot support